awsdocs/aws-net-developer-guide/doc_source/net-dg-config.rst

 Configuring Your |sdk-net| Application
 ######################################

-You can configure your |sdk-net| application to specify AWS credentials, logging options, endpoints, or signature version 4 support with |S3|.
+You can configure your |sdk-net| application to specify logging options, endpoints, or signature version 4 support with |S3|.

 The recommended way to configure an application is to use the :code:`<aws>` element in the project's